• Skip to primary navigation

 Substitutions

-• Chicken: Curried chicken salad is a perfect way to using leftover roast chicken, rotisserie chicken, or turkey from the holidays.
+• Protein: Curried chicken salad is a perfect way to using leftover roast chicken, rotisserie chicken, or turkey from the holidays.

-• Almonds: You can use cashew, pecans, or walnuts, alone or in any combination.
+• Nuts: You can use chopped cashews, pecans, macadamia nuts, or walnuts, alone or in any combination.

-• Golden raisins: Substitution regular raisins, or use ¼ cup of mango or apricot chutney in place the raisins.
+• Fruit: Substitution regular raisins, or use ¼ cup of mango or apricot chutney in place the raisins.
 You can also substitute in halved table grapes.

-• Yogurt: You can use all yogurt and no mayo, or vis versa.
+• Yogurt & mayonnaise: You can use all yogurt and no mayo, or vis versa.

 Nutrition